google/flutter-desktop-embedding/library/GN.md

 # Using GN

-If you are building on Linux, you can use GN instead of Make.
+If you are building on Linux or Windows, you can use GN instead of Make or Visual Studio.

 This is currently optional and is under evaluation, but in the future it may become the build system used on all platforms.